 Each team member shall wear the same color and design of school uniform although the length of the bottom or one-piece uniform may vary.
 If worn by more than one team member, the apparel must be the same color but not necessarily the same length.
 Any visible shirts (sports bras for girls exempted) worn under the top/one-piece uniform and other visible apparel worn under the bottom/one-piece uniform must be unadorned and of a single color.
+Stitching which is contrasting or of a different color to the single, solid color of the undergarment and which functions as the actual seam is legal.
 Visible garments worn under the top/one-piece uniform and/or the bottom/one-piece uniform do not have to be the same color.
 If worn by more than one team member, that apparel must be the same color but not necessarily the same length.